brentsimmons/inessential.com/posts/2020/07/02/i_had_been_worried_about_the_mac.markdown

 I jumped right on it, back then — and I feel no less enthusiastic for this <em>new</em> new thing than I did for Cocoa almost 20 years ago.

-Apple has said, I believe, that the way we’ve been making apps is all legacy.
+Apple has essentially said, I believe, that the way we’ve been making apps is all legacy.
 AppKit and UIKit both.
 SwiftUI is the future.

 #### NetNewsWire and SwiftUI